nathanjhaveri/chessanalyze/README.md

 Chessanalyze is the software for http://jhaveri.net/chess.
 This is a project I created to analyze my chess games using Stockfish.

 ### The code
-To get started, have a look at analyzer/analyze.py
+To get started, have a look at analyzer/analyze.py.
+There are two projects:
+ - An analysis service that takes in a PGN and analyzes the game using stockfish (analyzer)
+ - A website that visualizes and displays the analyzed games (web)

 ### Credits
 This project was created by Nathan Jhaveri with the help of lots of open source software, including: